Huy-DNA/MPiSC/report/chapters/conclusion/index.typ

     [1-3],
     [
       - Adapt Jiffy to distributed environment.
-      - Discover optimization opportuinities with dLTQueue and Slotqueue.],
+      - Discover optimization opportunities with dLTQueue and Slotqueue.],

     [4-6],
     [- Perform benchmarks on RDMA cluster and investigate the performance degradation problem.],